antoinewaugh/notes/sbe-dropout.md

 The depth has remained unchanged for hours, even though the status has gone from 17 -> 21 -> 4 ->17 which theoretically could be causing a book refresh we still have not recovered from our outage.

-*NB:* Trade data is still coming through, and we can see that the last trade price is WILDLY through the current best bid ask.
-This suggests the data construction may be failing on the NMDA EPL side, as clearly com.apama.md.Trade data is being received.

 # Exploring data inbound to correlator